Author: Erik Therme

 the suspense.

 I think the suspense on this one is just too good!!
 Good in a I-can-visualize-it-in-a-movie kind of suspense.
 You see what I mean?
 Let me elaborate.
-You know how thriller movies have this background sound as if something will happen, and camera angles that act as if you're the one in the movie, and slow and suspenseful and heart pounding moment of just looking at a certain part of the house (only to find the character's friend at the other end. phew. that was a close call.).
+You know how thriller movies have this background sound as if something will happen, and camera angles that act as if you're the one in the movie, and slow and suspenseful and heart pounding moment of just looking at a certain part of the house (

 But really, if you're looking for a suspenseful read, you have to grab Mortom because it totally had me eyes wide, heart pounding, and breath holding late at night.